assertj/assertj/CONTRIBUTING.md

 }
 ```

-It's ok not to follow some of the rules described above if you have a good reason not to (use your best judgement)
+It's ok not to follow some rules described above if you have a good reason not to (use your best judgement)

 [assertj-examples](https://github.com/assertj/assertj-examples) shows how to efficiently use AssertJ through fun unit test examples, it is a kind of living documentation.